bert9bert/forecast_wiki_traffic/readme.md

 ### Data Transformations by Page

-The clean and adjusted time series were then used to create four page-level data transformations for modeling.
+The cleaned and adjusted time series were then used to create four page-level data transformations for modeling.
 Models will be fit to each of these transformations.

 | Transformation                    | Description                             |